-Science Fiction Film) First of all, I would like to thank you for your time doing this Interview.
-I think your work have got a huge fan base here in Germany.
+Science Fiction Filme) First of all, I would like to thank you for your time doing this Interview.
+I think you´re work have got a huge fan base here in Germany.
 Especially because for films like ROBOCOP 1 &2, VACATION, DREAMSCAPE, CLOSE ENCOUNTERS OF THE THIRD KIND and WATCHMEN of course.
-A lot of movie maniacs know the films on which you were involved.
-Could you please tell us what you did before you came into film business.
-Why have you chosen the way of being a matte painter ?
+A lot of movie maniacs know the films you´re involved.
+Could you please tell us what you did before you come into film business.
+Why have you chosen the way of being into matte painting?

 SFF.)
 In my opinion you are standing in one line with Albert Whitlock, Matthew Yuricich and Ralph McQuarrie.
 Do you have any personal idols or role models in your business?
 Is there a movie or an event which make you think: “I want to do the same thing.”?

 R.G.)
-There have been a lot of great matte painters and visual effects creators in the history of motion pictures it’s hard to list how many had a positive impression on me including my contemporary artists when we were still using paints and brushes.
-The names you mentioned ware top man back when I started, and let´s not forget Peter Ellenshaw was Disney´s department head from about 1950 until he retired in the late 1979s, his work was fantastic.
-I have to say that Albert Whitlock was a major influence on me and many of the young crop of matte artist that began in the late 1970s.
-His design sense and ideas for trickery along with his choice to return to the older method of compositing matte paintings on original negative to keep the shot a high quality first generation image was something I chose to copy, as did the matte artists at ILM.
+There have been a lot of great matte painters and visual effects creators in the history of motion pictures its hard to list how many had a positive impression on me including my contemporary artists when we were still using paints and brushes.
+The names you mentioned ware top man back when I started, and let´s not forget Peter Ellenshaw was Disney´s department head from about 1950 until he retired in the late 1979s his work was fantastic.
+I have to say that albert Whitlock was a major influence on me and many young crop of matte artist that began in the late 1970s.
+His design sense and ideas for trickery along with his choice to return to the older method of compositing matte paintings on original negative to keep the shot a high quality first generation image was something I chose to copy as did the matte artists at ILM.